New and improved bounds on the contextuality degree of multi-qubit configurations: Computational Results

 For quadrics and perpsets, the C program gives the same contextuality answers as in~\cite{DHGMS22}.
 Moreover, it additionally checks that all perpsets with 6 and 7 qubits are non-contextual.

-For $N$ qubits, there seems to be $N$ possible numbers of negative lines in a perpset~\cite{DHGMS22}.
-This number seems to be 4 times the number of negative lines in a perpset of $N-1$ qubits, plus an additional number that seems to match the OEIS A006516 sequence \url{https://oeis.org/A006516}.
+For $N$ qubits, there seems to be $N$ possible numbers of negative lines in a perpset~\cite[]{DHGMS22}.
+These numbers seem to be 4 times the number of negative lines in a perpset of $N-1$ qubits, plus an additional number that seems to match the OEIS A006516 sequence (\url{https://oeis.org/A006516}).